vitest-dev/vitest/docs/guide/mocking.md

 # Mocking

 When writing tests it's only a matter of time before you need to create a "fake" version of an internal — or external — service.
 This is commonly referred to as **mocking**.
-Vitest provides utility functions to help you out through its **vi** helper.
-You can `import { vi } from 'vitest'` or access it **globally** (when [global configuration](/config/#globals) is **enabled**).
+Vitest provides utility functions to help you out through its `vi` helper.
+You can import it from `vitest` or access it globally if [`global` configuration](/config/#globals) is enabled.

 ::: warning
 Always remember to clear or restore mocks before or after each test run to undo mock state changes between runs!
 See [`mockReset`](/api/mock#mockreset) docs for more info.
 :::

-If you wanna dive in head first, check out the [API section](/api/vi) otherwise keep reading to take a deeper dive into the world of mocking.
+If you are not familliar with `vi.fn`, `vi.mock` or `vi.spyOn` methods, check the [API section](/api/vi) first.

 ## Dates